awsdocs/amazon-ec2-user-guide-windows/doc_source/ResettingAdminPassword_EC2Launch.md

 # Reset the Windows administrator password using EC2Launch<a name="ResettingAdminPassword_EC2Launch"></a>

-If you have lost your Windows administrator password and are using a Windows Server 2016 or later AMI, you can use the EC2Rescue tool, which uses the EC2Launch service to generate a new password\.
+If you have lost your Windows administrator password and are using a Windows Server 2016 or later AMI, you can use the [EC2Rescue tool](Windows-Server-EC2Rescue.md), which uses the EC2Launch service to generate a new password\.

+If you are using a Windows Server 2016 or later AMI that does not include theEC2Launch v2 agent, you can use EC2Launch to generate a new password\.

 If you are using a Windows Server AMI earlier than Windows Server 2016, see [Reset the Windows administrator password using EC2Config](ResettingAdminPassword_EC2Config.md)\.